sbachinin/bracketry/README.md

 ## contestants

-### entry_status:
+### entryStatus:
     Optional.
     this value will be passed to "getEntryStatusHTML" function that you can provide in options.
     (If you provide just this value and NO "getEntryStatusHTML", this value will be rendered as such.
-Though mind the width of an entry_status.
+Though mind the width of an entry status.
 If you provide just a text like 'LL' or '14', it will cause horizontal misalignment withing a match element.
 Thus it's recommended to provide an HTML with an explicit width.
-Storing HTML in a data doesn't seem reasonable so "getEntryStatusHTML" is given to you to transform entry_status data to HTML. getEntryStatusHTML's ?th argument will be the entry_status of a current player)
+Storing HTML in a data doesn't seem reasonable so "getEntryStatusHTML" is given to you to transform entryStatus data to HTML. getEntryStatusHTML's ?th argument will be the entryStatus of a current player)
 ### nationality:
     Optional.
     (same rules as for entry status)